redbear/WICED-SDK/README.md

 The RBLink supports drag and drop programming, so you can easily deploy your firmware.

-Using this command to compile the example "make rbl.rgb-RB_Duo", it will create a file with ending "_MSD.bin" in the "build" folder, drag and drop it to the MSD drive via the RBLink, the firmware will be uploaded to the Duo.
+Using this command to compile the example "make redbear.rgb-RB_DUO", it will create a file with ending "_MSD.bin" in the "build" folder, drag and drop it to the MSD drive via the RBLink, the firmware will be uploaded to the Duo.

 ## Other Tools